-The CMP3, manufactured by Kipp & Zonen, is an ISO-second-class pyranometer that monitors solar radiation for the full solar spectrum range.
-It connects directly to a Campbell Scientific datalogger and is used for many meteorological applications.Read More
+The CMP3-L, manufactured by Kipp & Zonen, is an ISO-second-class pyranometer that monitors solar radiation for the full solar spectrum range.
+It produces a millivolt signal that is measured directly by a Campbell Scientific datalogger.
+The CMP3-L can provide solar radiation measurements for a variety of meteorological applications.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.

-The CMP3 measures solar radiation with a high-quality blackened thermopile protected by a dome.
-The blackened thermopile provides a flat spectral response for the full solar spectrum range, which allows the CMP3 to be used under plant canopies or lamps, when the sky is cloudy, and for reflected radiation measurements.
+The CMP3-L measures solar radiation with a high-quality blackened thermopile protected by a dome.
+The blackened thermopile provides a flat spectral response for the full solar spectrum range, which allows the CMP3-L to be used under plant canopies or lamps, when the sky is cloudy, and for reflected radiation measurements.

-The CMP3 produces a millivolt signal that is measured directly by a Campbell Scientific datalogger.
+The CMP3-L produces a millivolt signal that is measured directly by a Campbell Scientific datalogger.

-Two CMP3 pyranometers can be mounted back-to-back to make a low cost albedometer.
+Two CMP3-L pyranometers can be mounted back-to-back to make a low-cost albedometer.
 Contact Campbell Scientific for more information.

 |Light Spectrum Waveband||300 to 2800 nm|